 Beware of Credit Repair Scams

 If it’s at all possible, just stay away from credit repair companies in general.
-Fixing bad credit yourself is safer, less expensive, and just as likely to be effective (if not more).
+Fixing bad credit yourself is safer, less expensive, and often just as likely to be effective (if not more).

-It’s usually best to take on the problem yourself.
+It’s usually best to take on the problem yourself, too.
 Most credit repair companies are more trouble than they’re worth, and some are outright scams.
 If you don’t want to go it alone but also don’t trust credit repair companies, consider consulting with a credit counselor.
 They can serve as a guide in the process and are usually free.